Luzmary Guedez

-Luzmary Guedez (born 9 August 1981 in Yaracuy, Venezuela) is a Venezuelan athlete who competes in compound archery.
+Luzmary Guedez (born 9 August 1981 in Yaracuy) is a Venezuelan compound archer.
 She was the winner of the 2009 FITA Archery World Cup final, and won several World Cup stages from 2007–09, as well as winning medals in a range of national, regional and international individual and team competitions.

 In 2009, she became the number one ranked women's compound archer in the world.